-The potential impact of Covid-19 has been considered and the directors are of the opinion that this will have no significant impact on the going concern status of the company.
+The impact on the Company of the ongoing COVID-19 pandemic has been considered and the directors are of the opinion that this will have no significant impact on the going concern status of the company.

 The Company continues to provide normal services under the PFI contract with the West London Waste Authority.
 All sites have remained opened and operating during the pandemic.